creativescala/doodle/README.md

 bash$ ./sbt.sh 'run Sierpinski'
 ~~~

-**Note the compulsory quotes around `'run Sierpinski`'.
+**Note:** The quotes around `'run Sierpinski'` are *required*.
-If you forget these your OS will pass "Sierpinski" to SBT
+This tells SBT to treat "Sierpinski" as an argument to "run",
-and not to Doodle as required.**
+as opposed to a command in its own right.

 # Directory Structure